Shanci-Li/Shanci-Li.github.io/index.md

 </div>
 &nbsp;
 <div align="justify"><p>
   The Brexit was not decided and finished in one moment.
 It has been last for 4 years.
 There are numerous issues to discuss and negotiate during the procedure.
 We are curious about the content of quotations so that we can gain more insight of what the British people care most about Brexit.
 Here we apply topic detection techniques to get the topic of these quotations.
-First, we build the tf-idf matrix of the quotations shown in the newspapers and visualize the most frequent ones as below:<p></div>
+First, we build the tf-idf matrix of the quotations shown in the newspapers and visualize the most frequent ones as below:<p>
 &nbsp;
 <div align="center">
   <img src="/img/WordClouds_of_Topics.png" class="img-centered" style="width:100%; height=100%;"></div>